sp9wpn/freq_cycler/readme.txt

 You can use -f option to limit frequency range for each receiver, this will optimise coverage of band.
 Ranges can overlap.

-Script running as slave ignores -csv, -udplog and -aprs arguments.
+Script running as slave ignores -csv, -udplog and -aprslog arguments.